-In summer 2006 with the MSUEMRG, an AFOSR sponsorship and mentoring from Greg Charvat, Michael developed and demonstrated a through-wall microwatt radar that detected humans for less than $35.
-Using coffee can antennas and hand-built circuit boards with COTS transistors, Michael created an FMCW radar sweeping 1.6GHz-2.0GHz that was useful for detecting the radial distance to humans through walls.
+In summer 2006 via an AFOSR sponsorship, we developed and demonstrated a through-wall microwatt radar that detected humans for less than $35.
+Using coffee can antennas and hand-built circuit boards with COTS transistors, The FMCW radar swept 1.6GHz-2.0GHz and was useful for detecting the radial distance to humans through walls.

-As an undergraduate senior design project (which, thanks to the hard work of my teammates took First Place with a substantial cash reward), we developed a much more robust version of this system with Vivaldi antennas (inspired from Greg’s Ph.D. dissertation research).
+We developed a much more robust version of this system with Vivaldi antennas.
 The final result was a GUI with MTI (moving target indicator) sensitive to slight human motion.

 This coffee can radar system was spun into not only an MIT OCW and IAP course, but also something that has been presented to audiences worldwide.
 The original prototype coffee-can radar was presented at the 2007 URSI conference in Ottawa.